-- Size Maximum 800 square feet - Setbacks 4 feet side and rear; front setback per zoning district - Height 16-feet; one story - Site Development Permit required if existing structure nonconforming.
-Not permitted if nonconforming use. - Shall not require demolition of affordable units, or more than 25% of the existing unit exterior walls. - One off street parking space required in accordance with Zoning Code.
-No areas within the City satisfy the criteria specified in SB9 to exempt the required parking. - 10-foot building separation - Separate utility and meter connections
+- Size Maximum 800 square feet for both units; - Setbacks 4 feet side and rear; front setback per zoning district - Height 16-feet and one story if located within the required setback area; the height of the zoning district if within the required setbacks

-- Deed restriction required: - a) shall not be rented for less than 30 days, - b) either the Single-Family Residential Duplex or the primary dwelling shall be occupied by the owner of the parcel, - c) shall be occupied by very-low or low household in perpetuity, and - d) the deed restriction runs with the land.
+- Site Development Permit required if existing structure nonconforming.
+Not permitted if nonconforming use. - Shall not require demolition of affordable units, or more than 25% of the existing unit exterior walls. - Residential units shall be attached - One off street parking space required in accordance with Zoning Code.
+No areas within the City satisfy the criteria specified in SB9 to exempt the required parking. - Parking spaces shall be located in a carport - 10-foot building separation - Separate utility and meter connections - Deed restriction required: - (a) shall not be rented for less than 30 days, - (b) one of the units shall be occupied by the owner of the parcel, - (c) shall be occupied by very low or low household in perpetuity, and - (d) the deed restriction runs with the land.